wan-mlab/wan-mlab.github.io/_pages/pi.md

 ### AWARDS & HONORS
 - <b>Joseph P. and Harriet K. Gilmore Distinguished New Investigator Award</b>, awarded by UNMC, Omaha, NE, USA, 2026;
+- ACM Senior Member, awarded by ACM, New York, NY, USA, 2026;
 - Springer Nature Editor of Distinction Award, awarded by Springer Nature, 2025;
 - Certificate of Achievement in Research, awarded by UNMC College of Medicine, Omaha, NE, USA, 2025;
 - New Investigator Award, awarded by UNMC, Omaha, NE, USA, 2024;